Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 - Recording gameplay video

 ### Missing Features:
-- In the NES version after collecting every lode a bonus fruit pickup appears randomly but I could not find the ripped textures so I could not include them
 - Demo in main menu is not implented :(

 ### Summarizing what I did not create in this project: